How to Get Rid of Vomit and Vomit Smell From Your Car

 Step 3: Blot up as much of the moisture as possible.
 Soak it up with the paper towels or absorbent towels until it is practically dry.

-Clean up the remaining vomit
+Clean up the remaining vomit and stains

 - Absorbent towels or paper towels